intel/device-modeling-language/doc/1.4/language.md

 </pre>

-A list is a *compile-time only* value, and is an ordered sequence of zero or more compile-time constant values.
+A list is a *compile-time only* value, and is an ordered sequence of zero or more expressions.
 Lists are in particular used in combination with `foreach` and `select` statements.